wikilift/uoc_scripts/readme.md

 # University Coursework Scripts

-📚 A collection of scripts aimed at helping students understand and review university coursework.
+📚 A collection of scripts aimed at helping  understand and review university coursework.

 ## 🌟 Features